If you want to maximize email effectiveness and avoid wasting time, you need to know some email best practices.

 Email threads are grouped messages about a single topic, usually with multiple senders and recipients attached.
 They can be a great way to keep an entire team organized, but they can also be easily mismanaged if you don’t follow these tips:

-41. Keep your recipient list tight.
+31. Keep your recipient list tight.

 Generally speaking, the fewer recipients you have on a list, the better.
 Fewer recipients means fewer responses, and fewer notifications for each new message.
 With too many participants, any email thread can get out of hand fast.

-42. Avoid tangents, and split when necessary.
+32. Avoid tangents, and split when necessary.

 With a group of people, it’s easy for the topic of conversation to drift to something only tangentially related.
 If and when this happens, try to get the conversation back on track, and recommend the drifting participants to split off to a thread of their own.

-43. Make it clear who should respond and why.
+33. Make it clear who should respond and why.